 Requirements: The requesting party must provide the Township Clerk information on an official form to ensure notification can be made.
-All registered persons must re-register bi-annually to continue to receive notification pursuant to this Section.
+All registered persons must re-register once every two years to continue to receive notification pursuant to this Section.

-ARTICLE XVI

-BOARD OF APPEALS
+ARTICLE XVI: ZONING BOARD OF APPEALS

 Section 16.01.
-CREATION OF BOARD OF APPEALS.
-There is hereby established a Board of Appeals, which shall perform its duties and exercise its powers as provided by the Michigan Zoning Enabling Act (PA 110 of 2006, MCL 3101 et sec), as amended, in such a way that the objectives of this Ordinance shall be observed, public safety, morals and general welfare assured, and substantial justice done.
-The Board of Appeals shall consist of three (3) members as follows:
+CREATION OF ZONING BOARD OF APPEALS

+There is hereby established a Zoning Board of Appeals, which shall perform its duties and exercise its powers as provided by the Michigan Zoning Enabling Act (PA 110 of 2006, MCL 3101 et sec), as amended, in such a way that the objectives of this Ordinance shall be observed; public safety, morals, and general welfare assured; and substantial justice done.
+The Zoning Board of Appeals shall consist of three (3) members as follows:

-The first member must be the member of the Planning Commission appointed by the Commission.
-The term of office is limited to the time he or she is a member of the Commission.
-This member is prohibited from participating in a public hearing or voting on the same matter he or she voted on as a Planning Commissioner.
-However, he or she can vote on other unrelated matters involving the same property
+The first member must be the member of the Planning Commission appointed by the Township Board.
+The term of office is limited to the time they are a member of the Commission.
+This member is prohibited from participating in a public hearing or voting on the same matter they voted on as a Planning Commissioner.
+However, they can vote on other unrelated matters involving the same property.

-The second and third members must be selected and appointed by the Township Board from among the electors residing in the unincorporated area of the Township for a period of three (3) years.
-An elected officer of the Township or any employee of the Township Board may not serve simultaneously as the third member of, or as an employee of the Township Board of Appeals.
+The second and third members must be selected and appointed by the Township Board from among the electors residing in the unincorporated area of the Township, with the following restrictions:

+An elected officer of the Township may serve on the Zoning Board of Appeals but shall not serve as the chairperson of the Board.

+Any employee or contractor of the Township may not serve as a member of the Township Zoning Board of Appeals.

-A vacancy of the Board of Appeals must be filled for the remainder of an unexpired term in the same manner as the original appointment.
+A vacancy of the Zoning Board of Appeals must be filled for the remainder of an unexpired term in the same manner as the original appointment.
 A vacancy on the Board must be appointed within one (1) month.

-The Township Board of Trustees may appoint not more than one (1) alternate members for the same term as regular members to the board of appeals.
-An alternate member shall be called to service by the Chairperson (or in the absences of the Chairperson by the Vice Chairperson) to serve as a member of Board of Appeals in the absence of a regular member if the regular member will be unable to attend one (1) or more meetings.
+The Township Board of Trustees may appoint not more than one (1) alternate members for the same term as regular members to the Zoning Board of Appeals.
+An alternate member shall be called to service by the Chairperson (or in the absences of the Chairperson by the Vice Chairperson) to serve as a member of Zoning Board of Appeals in the absence of a regular member if the regular member will be unable to attend one (1) or more meetings.
 An alternate member may also be called to serve as a member for the purpose of reaching a decision on a case in which a member has abstained for reasons of conflict of interest.
 The alternate member appointed shall serve in the case until a final decision is made.
-The alternate member has the same voting rights as a regular member of the Board of Appeals.
+The alternate member has the same voting rights as a regular member of the Zoning Board of Appeals.

-Members of the Board of Appeals shall be removed by the Township Board upon written charges and after public hearing, for misfeasance, malfeasance, or nonfeasance in office.
+Members of the Zoning Board of Appeals shall be removed by the Township Board upon written charges and after public hearing, for misfeasance, malfeasance, or nonfeasance in office.
 A member must disqualify himself or herself from a vote in which the member has a conflict of interest.
 Failure of a member to disqualify himself or herself from a vote in which the member has a conflict of interest constitutes malfeasance in office.